KhaledAhmed2004/NoSql_Initial_Backend_Setup/FolderStructure.md

 1. **Create a new folder** for the module inside the `modules` directory.
 2. **Define controller, service, model, validation, and route** files for the new module.
 3. **Update the central `index.ts` file** (if applicable) to include the routes for the new module.

-## Conclusion

-This modular structure ensures that each feature of the application is encapsulated within its own folder, making it easier to maintain, scale, and manage the application in the long run.